kotoMJ/kotinode/README.md

 ## The idea behind
-The main idea of this server (and connected clients) is to provide basic server side for many form of clients to be connected and to provide new communication channels for small municipal infrastructure.
+The main idea of this server (and connected clients) is to provide basic server side for many form of clients to be connected and to provide online connection for small municipal infrastructure.

 ## Release notes